jasoncluck/ccache/README.md

 This code is under development at this time and unstable.
 I'll add more information once this is closer to deployment.

 There are three commands currently working: GET, SET, DELETE.
-They expect the follow formats;
+They expect the follow formats:

 GET: get <key>*

 SET: sets <key> <flags> <bytes> \r\n

 <data block>\r\n

 DELETE: delete <key>

 The * means 1 or more keys are acceptable.

 Possible error return values:

-"ERROR\r\n": client sent a nonexistent command name "CLIENT_ERROR <error>\r\n": Something wrong on the client side - wrong number of arguments for example "SERVER_ERROR <error>\r\n":
+"ERROR\r\n": client sent a nonexistent command name

+"CLIENT_ERROR <error>\r\n": Something wrong on the client side - wrong number of arguments for example

+"SERVER_ERROR <error>\r\n":

 More info and expected server responses can be found in the full [memcached protocol description](https://github.com/memcached/memcached/blob/master/doc/protocol.txt).